 The U.S. Drug Enforcement Agency separates drugs into several categories or schedules.
+These schedules are based off a variety of factors.
+The main one’s include the propensity for abuse of a certain substance and it’s ability to cause harm through usage or overdose.
 In fact, the worst of these drug categories is schedule 1.
+They include a variety of drugs from different classes of substances.
 However, what are schedule 1 drugs, and why are they the worst?

 Exactly What Are Schedule 1 Drugs?